redcarpetsolutions/rcs-jsonstyle/README.md

 > you can check the modules/res.module.js file to see all the responses available (We covered the most frequent ones)

+## More Responses
+Please leave an Issue with the response you want and we will add it to the library.
+[Issues](https://github.com/redcarpetsolutions/rcs-jsonstyle/issues)

 ## Red Carpet Solutions